9ae/bellave/Sun and Moon/script.md

 # 10. Diane

-Diane: I saw the way she looked at me and my life.
+Diane: I saw the way she looked at me and my apartment.
 I didn't want her to pity me.